-Except as reported in letter A above on the capital increase for the "Stock Options Plan 2016-2022", the Shareholders' Meeting had not granted the administrative body the power to increase the share capital.

-Article 5-ter of the Articles of Association state that the Company may issue participative financial instruments, in compliance with and within the limits set down by the regulations in force at the moment of issue, but without any specific indication of methods and conditions of issue.
+Except as reported in letter A above on the capital increase for the "Stock Options Plan 2016-2022", the Shareholders' Meeting has not granted the administrative body the power to increase the share capital.
+Article 5-ter of the Articles of Association state that the Company may issue participative financial instruments, in compliance with and within the limits set by the regulations in force at the moment of issue, but without any specific indication of methods and conditions of issue.

-The ordinary Shareholders' Meeting, held on 11 April 2017, authorised - subject to the revocation of the shareholders' meeting resolution dated 14 April 2016 - the Board of Directors, in accordance with Art.
-2357 et seq. of the Civil Code, to buy back its own shares until the maximum amount of 14,500,000 shares is reached for a period of 18 months from the date of the resolution and, therefore, until 11 October 2018.
+The ordinary Shareholders' Meeting, held on 19 April 2018, authorised - subject to the revocation of the shareholders' meeting resolution dated 11 April 2017 - the Board of Directors, in accordance with Art.
+2357 et seq. of the Civil Code, to buy back its own shares until the maximum amount of 14,500,000 shares is reached for a period of 18 months from the date of the resolution and, therefore, until 19 October 2019.
 The authorisation also includes the power to later dispose of the own shares in its portfolio, even before exhausting the buyback, and to repurchase the same shares, though still in accordance with the limits and conditions set by the authorisation.